Where are you starting from?

 These are already set to public visibility and active status.
 They cover 90% of scheduling use cases:

-createCalendlyContactMeeting — The main booking tool.
+createCalendlyContactMeeting: The main booking tool.
 Creates or finds a contact and schedules a new event through the Calendly Scheduling API.
-All it needs are the contact’s details, timezon and the scheduled datetime.
-It handles everything else itself: timezone conversion, picking the correct event in Calendly and inviting the contact to the meeting.
-Just pass a name, email, and time — the tool handles everything else.
+Pass the contact’s name, email, phone (in E.164 format — e.g. +14155551234), timezone, and the scheduled datetime.
+The tool handles timezone conversion, deduplication of existing contacts, picking the correct event in Calendly, and inviting the contact to the meeting.
+The bundled humaniser prompt instructs the AI to confirm the caller’s country and format the phone number to E.164 before booking — Calendly rejects non-E.164 input.

-updateCalendlyMeeting — Reschedules an existing Calendly event.
+updateCalendlyMeeting (part of the Reschedule & Cancel upgrade): Reschedules an existing Calendly event.
 Works two ways: pass a specific calendly event id (event_uuid) directly, or pass the customer’s email and the tool automatically finds their soonest upcoming appointment.
-Cancels the old event and creates a new one at the specified time
+Cancels the old event and creates a new one at the specified time.
+Why this is great: Calendly has no direct reschedule API, so this handles the cancel-and-update seamlessly.
+Something that would take 20+ steps in n8n, Zapier and other no-code/low-code tools.

-cancelCalendlyMeeting — Cancels a scheduled event and optionallly, allows addin a cancellation reason.
-Abd yes, it verifies the event exists and isn’t already cancelled before proceeding.
-Returns cancellation details including invitee info so your agent can confirm back to the customer.
+cancelCalendlyMeeting (part of the Reschedule & Cancel upgrade): Cancels a scheduled event and optionally allows adding a cancellation reason.
+And yes, it verifies the event exists and isn’t already cancelled before proceeding.
+Returns cancellation details including invitee info so your agent can confirm back to the customer

 What’s Next